A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Experimental results and discussion

 \subsection{Platform setup}

-We set up a magnetic field measurement system using the proposed MI sensor as illustrated in Fig.~\ref{Prototype}, this system mainly consists of four modules, i.e., a MI sensor, a micro-controller, a USB serial controller, and an upper computer.
+We set up a magnetic field measurement system using the proposed MI sensor as illustrated in Fig.~\ref{Prototype}.
+This system mainly consists of four modules, i.e., a MI sensor, a micro-controller, a universal serial bus (USB) serial controller, and an upper computer.
 Hence, the magnetic field data collected by the MI sensor can be transferred to the computer through the serial port, and ultimately achieve real-time monitoring.
 Further, a least squares based data smoothing method is employed to suppress the fluctuations of the anomalous data, further improving the signal to noise ratio (SNR) of the measured data.
+There are analog voltage drain drain (AVDD) and digital voltage drain drain (DVDD) in this sensor, and the AVDD and DVDD should be tied to the analog and digital supply voltages, respectively.
+These two powers are both 3.3 V which are yielded by two low dropout regulators and the power of the overall MI system is supplied by a 5 V battery.